Faith-Based Organizations – Powering Faith in Action

 While we don’t require participation in faith-based activities, we do openly invite everyone to opportunities to hear that there is a Father in Heaven who knows, loves, and wants to be a Father to them.

-And we respect the right of anyone who says no to our invitation without consequence to the way we treat them.
+And we respect the right of anyone who says no to our invitation without consequence to how we treat them.

 “The kingdom of heaven is like a king who prepared a wedding banquet for his son.
 He sent his servants to those who had been invited to the banquet to tell them to come, but they refused to come” (Matthew 22:2-3, NIV).